-u.
-The EMSWe CLD shall ensure that the information is authentic and complete.
+r.
+The Commission/EMSA shall ensure that the information is authentic and complete.
 The information transmitted to MNSWs shall only be modified by the administrator.

-v.
+s.
 The management of data provision shall ensure all reasonable steps have been taken to prevent denial of service attacks, the introduction of ‘malware’, or other malicious events with the potential of compromising EMSWe CLD functionalities.

-w.
-The list of hardware and software, used to implement the EMSWe CLD or used within the authority to interface with it, should be recorded in a register.
+t.
+The list of hardware and software, used to implement the system, should be recorded in a register.
 This register should be maintained during the whole system lifecycle.

 Training

-x.
-Authorities should ensure that all system users within its jurisdiction are aware of the security requirements of the system and have the knowledge and competencies to fully discharge their obligations.
+u.
+Authorities should ensure that all users within its jurisdiction are aware of the security requirements of the system and have the knowledge and competencies to fully discharge their obligations.

 Audit

-y.
-Security audits on the EMSWe CLD implementation and usage should be carried out on a regular basis.
+v.
+Security audits on the system implementation and usage should be carried out on a regular basis.
 Whenever possible existing audit arrangement will be accepted as the fulfilment of this requirement.

-x.
+w.
 Following a security breach there should be an investigation to identify the cause and any remedial actions required.

 Data elements of the EMSWe CLD